BourguignonSimon/Ollama_CrewAi/README.md

 ## Features

-- Simple `fetch_example` function that retrieves a snippet from a specified URL (defaults to [example.com](https://example.com)) with a configurable character limit.
+- Simple `fetch_example` function that retrieves a snippet from a specified URL (defaults to [example.com](https://example.com)) with configurable character limit, timeout, and retry behavior.
 - Lightweight structure with a single dependency.

 ## Usage